hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/SettingUpForEC2.md

 Having installed the Simulator, this section describes how to prepare the Simulator for testing a Hazelcast cluster deployed at Amazon EC2.

-To do this, copy the file `SIMULATOR_HOME/conf/simulator.properties` to your working directory and edit this file.
+To do this, copy the file `SIMULATOR_HOME/conf/simulator.properties` to your working folder and edit this file.
 You should set the values for the following parameters that are included in this file.

 - CLOUD_PROVIDER: Maven artifact ID of the cloud provider.
 In this case it is `aws-ec2` for Amazon EC2.
 Please refer to the [Simulator.Properties File Description section](#simulator-properties-file-description) for a full list of cloud providers.
 - CLOUD_IDENTITY: The path to the file that contains your EC2 access key.